 - Fevers of 39 to 40 ° C.

 - General discomfort.

 - Pain in the bones and joints.

 Then there is a fiery eruption in the patients that begins on the face and upper torso.

 These skin lesions are characterized by the following:

-- In contrast to the typical lesions that appear with erythema multiforme, the lesions of the syndrome have only 2 areas of color.
+- In contrast to the typical lesions with erythema multiforme, the syndrome lesions have only two areas of color.

-- The lesions can become blisters and then rupture, leaving skin susceptible to secondary infections.
+- The lesions can become blisters and rupture, leaving skin susceptible to secondary infections.

 - The lesions are edematous and usually do not cause itching.